cython/cython/docs/src/userguide/language_basics.rst

       int (*grail)(int, char*) except -1

-  .. note:: Pointer to function is currently not supported by pure python mode.
+  .. note:: Pointers to functions are currently not supported by pure Python mode.

 * You don't need to (and shouldn't) declare exception values for functions which return Python objects.
 Remember that a function with no declared